Olympic Peninsula Road Trip: mountains, rainforests and beaches

 Tip: bring binoculars year round to watch for passing grey, humpback and orca whales.
 We’ve been able to see whales with the naked eye in the Strait of Juan de Fuca and off the beaches of Olympic National Park.

 We’re a bit obsessed with the ocean and not actually being a mer-family we have to enjoy it in ways other than living underwater.
 Luckily, our kids are just like us dads.
 They love to play in the water and sand, but now they’ve been exposed to something even better: tide pools!
-Tide pools, for those who don’t know, are the low spot in rock outcroppings that are full of water after the tide goes out.
+Tide pools, for those who don’t know, are the low spots in rock outcroppings that are full of water after the tide goes out.
 This means that there is an environment that can hold life even at low tide.

 Tip: the best shoes for tide pooling are sandal-type shoes with a little traction.
 They’ll provide good footing on the rocks and then dry fast.